Pragati2527/AJ129_IOCRAZON/README.md

 **Novelty**

-1.Digital monitor for fuel dispenser unit to maintain logistics and demand estimation : Our device will send datas like daily fuel consumption, Total Fuel quantity  received at one dispensing unit & total quantity given to customer periodically , the price at which fuel is given, the density of fuel etc.  to the server of the centralised authority.
+1. Digital monitor for fuel dispenser unit to maintain logistics and demand estimation : Our device will send datas like daily fuel consumption, Total Fuel quantity  received at    one dispensing unit & total quantity given to customer periodically , the price at which fuel is given, the density of fuel etc.  to the server of the centralised authority.

-2.Customer friendly as free from human interference.
+2. Customer friendly as free from human interference.

 **FUTURE SCOPE**